 Larger, established brands, however, are typically more concerned with optimizing and refining the partnerships and CPA compensation structure within their affiliate program.
 As they typically have strong name recognition and a solid customer base, their CPA priorities are often related to incrementality and customizing compensation to reflect the unique value different partners bring to their program.

-How CPA Plays into Testing Partnerships and Strategies
+How CPA Plays into Testing Affiliate Partnerships and Strategies

-In a CPA model, a brand only pays their partners after those partners deliver on a pre-defined action.
+In a CPA model, a brand only pays its partners after those partners deliver on a pre-defined action.

 Through an affiliate program, brands can test new campaigns with new partnerships much more cost-effectively while only paying after desired results are achieved.